 Isla de las Palomas

 A walk along the causeway leads to the southernmost tip of Europe and an old military fortress (which is, unfortunately, closed to the public).
-From here you have the Med on one side of you and the Atlantic on the other, not to mention a fantastic view back to Tarifa itself.
-Depending on the weather, you might find yourself dodging the waves on the causeway so be prepared!
+From here you have the Mediterranean Sea on one side of you and the Atlantic Ocean on the other, not to mention a fantastic view back to Tarifa itself.
+Just to prove it, there are signs halfway along the causeway!

 Castillo de Guzman el Bueno